 Take a few minutes to ask questions to help students generate ideas.
 Write their answers on a chalkboard or large piece of paper.
-Sample questions: What helps make the Benn Pitman Bedstead interesting?
+Sample questions: What helps make the Pitman Bedstead interesting?
 What are some of your favorite details on it?
 What are some of your favorite things or activities in your own life?
-How could you translate these interests into a model bed?
+Does anyone have a bed or bedding at home with pictures you like on it?
+What are they?
+If your bed, sheets, or blanket could have anything you wanted on it, what would it be?